-Professor Oded Borowski arrived at Emory University in 1977 to establish the Hebrew program.
+Oded Borowski arrived at Emory University in 1977 to establish the Hebrew program.
 Housed first in the Department of Spanish, Hebrew later merged with other language programs to create the Department of Modern Languages and Classics.
-With the addition of Professor Mahmoud Al-Batal in Arabic and then Professor Ken Frieden in Jewish Languages and Literatures, the Division of Arabic, Hebrew, and Judaic Languages and Literatures was formed.
+With the addition of Mahmoud Al-Batal in Arabic and then Ken Frieden in Jewish Languages and Literatures, the Division of Arabic, Hebrew, and Judaic Languages and Literatures was formed.

 In 2000, the United States Department of Education designated the Department a Title VI Undergraduate National Resource Center for the Middle East.
 With the Title VI grant, the Department expanded its offerings in Arabic, Hebrew and Persian languages.
 In 2001, South Asian Studies merged with Middle Eastern Studies to form the Department of Middle Eastern and South Asian Studies (MESAS).
 The merger added Hindi and Sanksrit to the Department roster of languages taught.
 In 2003, MESAS joined with the Middle East Center for Peace, Culture and Development at Georgia State University to form the Georgia Middle East Studies Consortium, a Title VI Undergraduate Resource Center serving the South Eastern Region.

 During its 40 year history, MESAS has continued to add faculty and expand its programs.
 At present, 23 faculty offer a variety of courses in Middle Eastern and South Asian Studies, including language instruction in Arabic, Hebrew, Hindi, Persian and Tibetan.